E-law resources

 Writing a conclusion is perhaps the most tedious part of the law essay writing process.
 You have already put so much effort into researching the relevant cases and statute sections, writing up an introduction and doing the whole “evaluate and analyse” part in the main body of your essay.
 You’re probably desperate to just finish working on that essay and forget all about it.
 Yet, a good conclusion needs to be written or you risk getting a lower grade even if the rest of your essay is well-written.
 The tips below will help you get this task done and over with quickly and - most importantly - in a way that will help you produce a conclusion worthy of a first in law!

 Many students get discouraged from getting a law degree because they buy into the myth of not finding a job after law school.
-It's true that there are many law graduates who struggle to find a decent job after they've graduated.
-But this usually happens in situations where the students are only focused on getting the highest grades and don't take any initiative to get some experience in the legal profession.
+It's true that there are many law graduates who struggle to find a decent job after they graduate.
+But this usually happens in situations where students are only focused on getting the highest grades and don't take any initiative to get some experience in the legal profession.
 While it is crucial to build a theoretical foundation in law, it is also equally important to familiarise yourself with real-world scenarios and situations, so you can actually apply the law in real life.
-Some students believe that only grades will define their worth in the job market once they have graduated.
+Some students believe that only grades will define their worth on the job market once they have graduated.
 But those types of expectations are just unrealistic.
-If you are keen to make yourself more employable after your graduation from law school, don’t fall for the myths mentioned below.
+If you are keen to make yourself more employable after graduation from law school, don’t fall for the myths mentioned below.

 How difficult is it to study law?
 This is a question you might be asking yourself not only before starting your degree, but also during the course of your law education.
-Now, you might think that law school is extremely difficult and may question your abilities, thinking whether you should continue with your LLB law degree or not.
+Now, you might think that law school is extremely difficult and may question your abilities, thinking about whether you should continue with your LLB law degree or not.
 But the truth is that passing law school isn't that difficult.
 In fact, even getting a first class degree in law isn't that big of a challenge as it is made out to be – as long as you follow an organised plan and implement smart studying techniques.
 So once again, how hard is law school?
 Not that hard.
 Let me prove it to you.
-Below are a few myths about law school which make law students think that law school is difficult.
+Below are a few myths about law school that make law students think that law school is difficult.

 Wondering how you can get a first class degree in law?
 You are not alone.
 Getting a first in law school isn't just an intrinsic reward that you are going to cherish all your life, it also has real advantages that you can capitalise on in your career.
 Higher grades might open up more professional opportunities for you, especially if you are just starting out in law, and provide you with a springboard that helps you get ahead of the curve.
 Here are a few practical tips you can implement to get a first class degree in law school.

-There are several strategies which you can use when trying to memorise law cases from your revision notes before the exams.
+There are several strategies that you can use when trying to memorise law cases from your revision notes before exams.
 The general rule is that different revision strategies work for different students so in order to discover what works for you, you need to try out a variety of case memorising techniques early on in your LLB course to figure out which of them work best for you.
 Below you will find a suggestion of three key memorising techniques for cases which have been successfully used in the past by first class law students during exam preparation.

 Law students often fall into the trap of thinking that they will not be able to get a first in their exams unless they literally revise everything that is mentioned in the textbook.
 Because of that, when taking notes they try to copy the textbook word-by-word, which is a lot of (unnecessary) hard work.
 If you want to learn how to take notes in law school quickly and effectively, check out the advice I provided below.

 Starting your law essay can be the most tricky part of the writing process.
-Yet, based on my experience in lecturing and tutoring law students I am confident that the beginning of the writing process is what matters the most when it comes to getting a first.
+Yet, based on my experience lecturing and tutoring law students I am confident that the beginning of the writing process is what matters the most when it comes to getting a first.
 If you want to find out how to set yourself up for success from the start, check out the tips I shared below.

 If you are thinking of pursuing a career in academia after your law degree, you should definitely try to get your first journal article published before graduating.
 Although it might seem like too distant a dream to come true, plenty of LLB students have in the past managed to get their first publication.
-The key is to submit your essays-turned-articles to the right legal journals which accept submissions from law students.
-This article contains a few suggestions on where to publish your legal articles.
+The key is to submit your essays-turned-articles to the right legal journals that accept submissions from law students.
+This article contains a few suggestions for where to publish your legal articles.

 Tired of not getting a first in your law essays?
 You’re not the only one.
 The legal writing style is a difficult writing style to master and students typically don’t get good at it until the final year of their degree.
 But there are definitely a few things you can do to speed up the learning process.
 Check out the tips below to help you get better at legal writing.

-Law students are often clueless as to how they can find new case law simply because the universities hardly ever provide the right guidance on this.
+Law students are often clueless as to how they can find new case law simply because universities hardly ever provide the right guidance on this.
 Although looking for new cases might appear to be complicated, it is actually quite simple.
-Here are four steps which will help you to quickly find the relevant case law for your exam revisions and law papers.
+Here are four steps that will help you to quickly find the relevant case law for your exam revisions and law papers.

 Having worked as a lecturer, I have plenty of advice to share with law students on how to get a first class degree.
 But this time I’ve decided to reach straight to the source for even more insights.
 I spoke to several of my top law students who have been consistently getting firsts for at least two academic terms.
 Here are the top law studying tips that they wanted to share with you.

 Writing case notes and summaries is one of the very first tasks you learn in law school.
-Most students are confused about how to write a case summary because the lecturers often cover this topic during lectures only briefly.
-There is also a massive misconception amongst law students who believe that they can only create a good case note if they read the case report in full.
+Most students are confused about how to write a case summary because lecturers often cover this topic during lectures only briefly.
+There is also a massive misconception among law students who believe that they can only create a good case note if they read the case report in full.
 That’s definitely not true and this article will prove it to you, so keep reading!

 |